Sindhura-b/VisualQuestionAnswering_TransformerFusion/README.md

 **Approach**: Vision and Language Transformer (ViLT) uses the simplest architecture for the task of visual question answering.
 In ViLT, the image embeddings are created in a similar fashion to textual embeddings instead of using convolutional neural networks.
 Both the embeddings are summed with their corresponding modal-type embedding vectors and are concatenated into a combined sequence which is updated iteratively through D-depth transformer layers [6].
 Unlike many vision and language processing models, ViLT creates convolution-free embedding and uses a bigger model for modality interaction.
 The single modality transformer fusion model discussed above is built differently and uses a simpler modality interaction model.
 Hence, it was decided to compare and analyze the performance of these two models on the DAQAR dataset.

+The DAQAR dataset is split into training and validation sets (80-20 split).
 The DAQAR dataset is converted to VQA space[2], which is then remapped to ViLT input space structure using 'ViLTProcessor' transformer class provided with the ViLT source code [8].
 The dataset thus obtained is passed through a pre-trained ViLT model with a randomly initialized head.
 ViLT is finetuned to DAQAR dataset using the similar setup for VQA2 dataset implemented in the jupyter notebook [7].
+A score of '1' is given to the answer corresponding to each question, since DAQAR has only single-answer for every question.

 **Experiments and Results**:
+DAQAR data set is split into training and validation sets (80-20 split).
+Since the

 **References**